javsort/SchichtPlaner/README.md

 ### Selenium Integration Tests
 Selenium tests are now available for role creation and user creation.
 To access them, go through `/shichtconfig/integrated_selenium_tests`, or click [here](./schichtconfig/integrated_selenium_tests/)

-To run them, you'll need to have python installed in your system with the necessary dependencies, and must have a running instance of `build-n-run-local` (ensure you're running this script right with the suggestions made at `Local Deployment` above this section in the README).
+To run them, you'll need to have python installed in your system along with Selenium (which you can install with pip! `pip install selenium`), and must have a *fresh* running instance of `build-n-run-local` (ensure you're running this script right with the suggestions made at `Local Deployment` above this section in the README).

 To run all tests it is sufficient to call directly from the `integrated_selenium_tests` folder:
 ```